-With Easter just around the corner, this orange marmalade ham is out of this world.
+With Easter just around the corner, this Orange Marmalade Ham is out of this world.
 The tenderness of the ham with with the crispy edges covered in this deliciously sweet and sticky glaze will be the perfect centerpiece for your next holiday gathering.

-Prep and Grill the Ham
+Step 1: Prep the Orange Marmalade Ham

 Remove the ham out of the packaging and place it onto a wire rack inside a foil pan.
 The reason for the wire rack is to allow air to flow around the ham and allow the rendered juices to drip without making the bottom soggy.
 The secret to the tenderness and juiciness of this ham is the apple juice.
 As the ham cooks on the grill, the tartness of the juice start to evaporate and infuse into the meat creating a succulent dish.